-Parsimony is all about simplicity.
-According to the law of parsimony, we should always use the simplest approach, rather than try to use complicated explanations.
-It requires focusing on the most impactful and effective evidence and data, without considering extraneous factors.
+The law of parsimony, a problem-solving principle, the simplest explanation for something is typically the most likely.
+Putting this into practice requires focusing on the most impactful and effective evidence and data, without considering extraneous factors.

 The term “parsimony” was derived from the Latin word parser, meaning to be sparing.
 The general meaning of the word is excessive thriftiness or frugality.
 In some contexts, this has a negative connotation, suggesting a lack of generosity or miserliness.
 However, there is also value in the concept of parsimony.
 Parsimony in psychology entails identifying the simplest and most accurate explanation for brain processes and human behaviors

 The law of parsimony suggests identifying the simplest, least complicated explanation of a situation or observation.
 Even philosopher Aristotle supported this method, saying “The more limited, if accurate, is always preferable.”